-Hello there.
+Hello.
 I'm one of the co-founders of Pure Adapt, Inc, located in Albany, NY.
 Our primary business is Detailed Image, an online retailer of high quality car care supplies.
 We do almost everything in-house: design, programming, marketing, inventory management, warehouse operations, and more.
 Since our inception in 2006 we've bootstrapped all of our growth internally.
 No outside funding, just hard work and reinvesting profits.

 I spend most of my days programming for Detailed Image, analyzing data, and overseeing our web marketing initiatives.
 But like a lot of business owners I also spend quite a bit of time on HR, customer service, and anything else that's needed.
 I have two partners, Mike and Greg, who do a tremendous job managing the other aspects of the business.